Differences between Elle Stone's "GIMP-CCE" and default GIMP-2.10 — unless you have a really good reason to the contrary, use default GIMP-2.10

 If the default GIMP precision is set to "linear light", then the RGB channel values are flipped from what is indicated by the XCF file's nominal ICC profile (which has the sRGB TRC) to the linear gamma TRC.

 It might be better to export a flattened version of the default GIMP to disk and open the exported file with GIMP-CCE, and vice versa.
-In other words just treat default GIMP and GIMP-CCE as two different editing programs, especially as eventually I might make changes to the layer blend modes that will break such compatibility as still remains.
+In other words just treat default GIMP and GIMP-CCE as two different editing programs.

 - Before compiling and installing the latest code from my github repositories, you might want to (and you really should anyway) make a back-up copy of your patched GIMP config folder (if you've installed GIMP-CCE before).